barnardstar/bitbsd-clouds/lightningd/README.md

 Or you can also simply execute any command with torsocks prefix

 `torsocks ssh rmtusr@myserver.domain.com`

+However, some programs will work as usual, because proxy enviroment variable is set in ~/.cshrc to use HTTP TORed proxy

+`git clone https://github.com/bitcoin-software/bitclouds.sh` # this will work

+`curl https://wtfismyip.com` # as well as this

 **Lack of features?** Feel free to contrbute to this set of scripts on https://github.com/bitcoin-software/bitbsd-clouds/